This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-- Add 1 tablespoon of the oil to a Dutch over high heat.
+- Add 1 tablespoon of the oil to a Dutch oven over high heat.

 - Add the tenderloins and quickly sear on all sides.
 You’re not trying to cook them, just get a little color.